jonathanpenn/UIQuery/Readme.markdown

 Check out `test.js` as an example of how to use it.

+## To Run The Tests

+Simply cd into the project directory and type `./run_automation.sh`.
+That will trigger a compile and execute Instruments so you can see the tests execute against the sample application.

 ## Concerns with this approach:

 1. Since UIQuery sets the timeout to 0 so that the searching happens quickly,